Fotios Geas

-Fotios "Freddy" Geas (born April 4, 1967) is an American criminal associated with the Genovese crime family, based in New York City.
-He is a former Mafia hitman operating out of Springfield, Massachusetts and often worked with his brother Ty.
-He was accused of having orchestrated the 2018 murder of Winter Hill Gang mobster Whitey Bulger in prison, and was charged in relation to the incident in August 2022.
+Fotios "Freddy" Geas (born April 4, 1967) is an American mobster and an associate of the Springfield faction of the New York City-based Genovese crime family.
+He is a former Mafia hitman and gang enforcer operating out of Springfield, Massachusetts, and often worked with his brother Ty Geas.

+Geas is accused of having orchestrated the 2018 murder of Winter Hill Gang boss Whitey Bulger in prison, and was charged in relation to the incident in August 2022.
+His trial was scheduled to begin in December 2024, but in May 2024, he made an undisclosed plea deal with the U.S. attorney's office in the Northern District of West Virginia.

 Criminal career

 Geas was born into a Greek family; therefore, he could not be a made member of the Italian Mafia.
 Geas and his brother Ty were well known enforcers feared within their community.
 The Geas brothers worked with Anthony Arillotta, another mobster.
-In 2003, Arillotta was formally inducted into the Genovese crime family.
+In 2003, Arillotta was formally inducted into the Genovese crime family Springfield faction.
 Arillotta had requested that the Geas brothers kill his brother-in-law, Gary Westerman.
 Acting boss Arthur Nigro organized a hit on aging gangster Adolfo Bruno.
 Both hits were carried out in 2003.

 In 2011, Geas was charged with the murders of Gary Westerman and Adolfo Bruno.
-He was also indicted as the getaway driver in the failed assassination attempt of Bronx union boss, Frank Dabado, after Dabado was involved in an argument with Nigro over Tony Bennett concert tickets.
+He was also indicted as the getaway driver in the failed assassination attempt of Bronx union boss Frank Dadabo, after Dadabo was involved in an argument with Nigro over Tony Bennett concert tickets.

 During the 2011 trial, Geas was shocked to see his former associate Arillotta testify against him.
-Geas was known for his strict code.
-He despised snitches and men who abused women.
+Geas was known for his strict code, despising snitches and men who abused women.
 Geas refused to cooperate with law enforcement and was sentenced to life in prison.